schadenfred/proscrypt-koans/README.md

 ## Mise en place

 One meaning of [mise en place](https://en.wikipedia.org/wiki/Mise_en_place) is "everything in its place."
 Just as a professional cook will have her salt and pepper, chopped vegetables, garnishes and cigarettes arranged the way she likes to the right and the left of her stove, so too will you as a developer have your tools set up and arranged on your machine.
 Mise en place will change depending on the menu the cook is responsible for reproducing, just as your tools will change depending on the problems you're trying to solve and the things you are trying to build.
-There's no one mise-en-place.
-But this tutorial will present one you can look at and reflect on before deciding on your own.
+There's no one mise-en-place but this tutorial will present a mise-en-place you can look at and reflect on before deciding on your own.
 It will include:

 1. Terminal -- Bash.
 2. Text editor -- Atom.